jazzband/geojson/README.rst

 Installation
 ------------

-geojson is compatible with Python 3.6, 3.7 and 3.8.
+geojson is compatible with Python 3.6 - 3.9.
 The recommended way to install is via pip_:

 .. code::